krovs/oscp-writeups/docs/PWK Challenges/feast.md

 ### Initial Access

-Using mario.lemieux and the new password.
+Using `mario.lemieux` and the new password.

 ![](assets/Pasted%20image%2020250228210102.png)

 ### Privilege Escalation

-mario has admin privs so transfer mimikatz and get administrator.
+Mario has admin privileges, so transfer Mimikatz and get the administrator.

 ![](assets/Pasted%20image%2020250228210941.png)

-Reenter with administrator, but with interactive password.
+Reenter with the administrator, but with an interactive password.

 ![](assets/Pasted%20image%2020250228212839.png)

 ### Post Exploitation

-Get the flag
+Get the flag.

 ![](assets/Pasted%20image%2020250228213743.png)